x-atlas-consortia/donor-metadata/README.md

 2. The application can document a maximum of 10 medical conditions.
 The application cannot update metadata for a donor if the current metadata includes more than 10 conditions.
 3. The application will only update metadata if there was a change.
 4. In SenNet, the application will only update donors that are human sources.
+5. The application attempts to standardize on units (e.g., *in* and *cm* for height).
+If an existing unit is unexpected, the application will require manual intervention.

 # Authentication token
-The entity-api requires an authentication token.
+The entity-api requires an authentication token, which is obtained from Globus.
 An authentication token for a consortium's entity-api is set via the consortium's Single Sign On.
-The **token.html** page provides instructions on how to obtain the authentication token.

-The user enters an authentication token in the form on the home page.

 ## Token caching
 The application caches the authentication token in a session cookie.